Abhimanyu08/L-1_BatchNorm/README.md

 L1-BatchNorm is tested against two variants of traditional batchnorm (one in which batchnorm layer is before the activation layer and one in which it is after).
 The dataset is Imagenette2-160 by fastai (https://github.com/fastai/imagenette) and code is based on fastaiv2 library.

 The WandB report of the experiments can be seen here -> https://app.wandb.ai/a_bhimanyu/BatchNorm/reports/Testing-Various-Variants-of-BatchNorm--VmlldzoxNzEzNTc
+L1-BatchNorm does better than both variants of L2-BatchNorm, during training and validation.